TinyFish

 TinyFish takes a different approach.
 You describe a task:

-"Find me the price of AirPods Pro 3 on Amazon."
+"Find me the price of [product] on this retailer's site."

-The agent handles navigation, anti-bot protection, login, and data extraction — and returns structured output via a single API call: tinyfish.run().
+The agent handles navigation, infrastructure-level handling, login, and data extraction — and returns structured output via API call, SDK, or MCP server: tinyfish.run().

 Browserbase gives you the parts to build a system.